Déjà Vu

 The few days I was there were very relaxing.
 If I wasn’t at the beach, I was in bed.
 I went to the buffet only a couple of times—not like there was anything choice there anyway.
 I had packed food for my stay—applesauce, oatmeal, dried fruit—and that’s what I ate.
 Small portions, slowly, to make sure my stomach wouldn’t act up—and it didn’t.

 When I got home, Trent ordered pizza.
-It was late—late—and that’s the ritual: grab food, usually pizza or McDonald’s, on the way home.
+It was late and that’s the ritual after Cuba: grab food, usually pizza or McDonald’s, on the way home.
 I hadn’t had pizza in six weeks, maybe two months.
-And if anybody knows me, they know it’s my absolute favourite food in the world.
+And if you know me, you know it’s my absolute favourite food in the world.
 Just your basic extra cheese, pepperoni, easy on the sauce, thin crust—that’s my go-to.

 I had one slice that night and took my time, chewing each bite thoroughly.
 It took me thirty minutes to finish.
 Even though it was just one slice, it was more than I’ve eaten in one sitting in months.
 Normally, I eat half a sandwich spread over three portions.
 A stacked sandwich, mind you, but eaten very slowly.
 Moderation isn’t even the word—it’s extreme moderation.
 Not something I’m used to, but it is what it is.